Prayushi9/Prayushi9.github.io/index.md

 - Implemented YOLO v2/v3 on custom objects which converts high resolution images to low resolution images and try to detect the objects.
 - Worked on Retinanet (RESNET50) which maintains the quality of image.
 - Currently working on Satellite Images.

+#### Multi-organ Segmentation
+- Performed multi-organ segmentation on 8 organs of the human body.
+- The organs included the pancreas, three organs fronm gastrointestinal tract (esophagus, stomach and duodenum), liver, gallbladder, spleen and left kidney.

 <img src="img/input.gif" alt="pic" class="inline"/><br>
 <img src="img/output.gif" alt="gif" class="inline"/><br>